ibrahimabba/pyggyvest/README.md

 # pyggyvest

 ## Description
-A simple colon of piggyvest mobile app to demonstrate data fetching using redux and using Animated api to build animated components and tons of other mobile development techniques.
+A simple clone of piggyvest mobile app to demonstrate data fetching using redux and using Animated api to build animated components and tons of other mobile development techniques.

 ## Built With